 To have an incredible fishing adventure, keep it simple.
 Once you've identified the insects that are either coming off of the water from the emerging stage into the dun stage then you will select a fly that either is sub-service to appeal to the emerger's or a dry fly that represents the dun or spinner fly that is laying its eggs.

-The multiple stages of an insects life can get a bit complicated, but the key is to know where the trout are feeding on these insects.
+The multiple stages of an insect's life can get a bit complicated, but the key is to know where the trout are feeding on these insects.
 Is the fish coming out of the water to take the fly or are they merely sipping from the surface?
 Once this is determined and you understand what type of insect the fish are eating, you'll know how best to select a fly.

-Most of the trout you'll come across will be stocked fish, but there can be the occasional native trout that has come down stream from the headwaters of the Chattahoochee.
+Most of the trout you'll come across will be stocked fish, but there can be the occasional native trout that has come downstream from the headwaters of the Chattahoochee.
 There is a great deal of information to consume about reading the insect life and selecting the right fly, but keep it simple and keep trying new patterns until you find the one that works!

 Cabin Accommodations For Fly Fishing Folks

-While fishing in the North Georgia Mountains, we invite you to stay in on of our comfortable and luxurious cabins.
+While fishing in the North Georgia Mountains, we invite you to stay in one of our comfortable and luxurious cabins.
 Our cabins in and around the city provide an unbelievable place of relaxation after long days of fishing.
 Imagine returning from an exciting day of fishing and jumping into a hot tub with an incredible mountain view or warming up by the campfire underneath the starlit sky?
 It will be a fly fishing trip you will never forget.
 Click here to view our cabins.

 Local Fish Guide & Supply Companies